nicolacfoster/nicolacfoster.github.io/_pages/about.md

 This website highlights some our completed projects and explanations of ongoing work.

+- about - curriculum vitae
-- projects
+- completed projects
 - lectures & talks
 - papers
-- data
-- curiculum vitae
+- reflections